-- 2.6 Direct or Indirect Discharges to an Established Drain - 2.7 Drain Crossings, Culverts, Tiling and/or Enclosing an Established Drain - 2.8 Drain Widening, Deepening or Relocation - 2.9 Adding or Subtracting Land to/from a Drainage District and/or Construction of a Drain for Ascription as an Established Drain.
+2.9 Adding or Subtracting Land to/from a Drainage District and/or Construction of a Drain for Ascription as an Established Drain.

 The types of plans to be submitted are listed for each development type.
 Some of the legal sources of the Drain Commissioner's authority are also cited.
-Details regarding the submission requirements for plats and plans can be found in the following section, Section 3.0 General Submission Requirements and Procedures.
+Details regarding the requirements for plats and plans can be found in the following section, Section 3.0 Plat/Plan Requirements and Procedures.